ireneisdoomed/Bioinformatics/otp_test/README.md

 It also supports two other optional parameters:

 - -e: Exports the result of the query to JSON format.
-You can indicate the filename, default is set to *output.json*.
+You have to indicate the output filename.
 - -m: Minimum score value to filter associations with a certain quality data point.
 Default is set to 0.
 Scores above 0.2 is a good trade-off

 An example of the usage may be: